 If your application is on the public Web, the server cloud design, the software maintenance schedule, and the network/firewall design all need to be designed to withstand malicious treatment.
 The average IT organization currently spends 12% to 15% of its budget on security.

-DevOps can do much more to defend you than many people
+DevOps can do much more to defend you than many people realize, and can make the most of your security budget.

 Many security breaches happen through social engineering.
 Reduce these opportunities by automating control of your servers under distinct robot admin accounts, ones that normal users never use.
 Keep dangerous permissions away from regular IT staff going about their days.